-The Feet First resources provide learning experiences for teacher-directed inquiry around the context of walking as a type of active travel.
+The Feet First resources provide learning experiences around the context of walking to school.

-Contents include learning intentions, learning experiences, thinking strategies, what if questions, ICT resources, and self-assessment examples for curriculum levels 1 to 5.
+Each term includes 5-6 lessons with learning intentions, learning experiences, thinking strategies, what if questions, internet links, and self-assessment rubrics for curriculum levels 1-4.

-- connect students to the people, places and environments around them
+- connect students to people, places and environments around them

-- encourage them to be actively involved participants and contributors to the well-being of their communities and environments
+- encourage them to be active contributors to the well-being of their communities and environments

-- provide experiences to develop critical and creative thinking and decision making.
+- provide experiences to develop critical and creative thinking.

 Get everything described below with one click.